Media relations in PR: How does it work?

 In the last decade, communicators have gone from a single large-push channel (press releases) to dozens of options to reach journalists.
 Social media channels are the most used outside traditional PR channels, but even niche platforms offer access to journalists.
 With all this pitch machinery, communications professionals are prolific pitch engines.
 If you want to know more about what journalists prefer and listen to them identify the common pitfalls PR people make, watch our webinar “PR tips from three experienced journalists”.

-Why are media relations vital for PR?
+Why are media relations important?

 Given the simplicity of the definition above, relations should be relatively easy and straightforward to build and maintain.
 The media is an excellent way for brands to receive reach and attention to their stories.
 If you succeed in getting your stories covered by a journalist, you will also obtain that news media’s reach.
 This is critical for two reasons.